hawklu212/CPSC-455-Project/README.md

 - :x: **Implementing a Custom Routing Algorithm** - implement a custom routing algorithm.
 Doing this would allow us to sample elevation from points and come up with our own routes independent of Google's results.

-- :x: **Allow users to Self-Report Obstructions Along route, and the app can incorporate this information**
+- :x: **Allow Users to Self-Report Obstructions Along Route and Accomodate Paths or Recommendations Accordingly** - this requires the previous stretch goals to be accomplished.

-- :x: **~~Turn by turn navigation~~**
+- :x: **Turn by Turn Navigation** - this would provide users with detailed instructions for turn by turn navigation.

-- :x: **ability to simulate the route**

-- :x: **Add “use my location”, both as a start/end point, but also when initialising the map view**
+- :x: **Ability to Simulate the Route** - this would allow users to view the route, like in Google Maps Street Views.

+- :x: **Add “Use My Location" as an Origin/Destination and for Map Initialization** - this would be a quality of life improvement.

 ## Tech

 --------------------------------------------------------------------------------------------------

-- **HTML, CSS, JS** -
+- **Unit 1 - HTML, CSS, JS** - These 3 technologies were heavily utilized indirectly throughout the project, through the realization of all the other technologies.
+For the UI, manipulation and interfacing with HTML was used through the virtual DOM of React to quickly create components, while CSS was utilized to add custom styling to components.
+And Javascript was the primary development language utilized to write both frontend (React+Redux) and backend (Node+MongoDB) code.
-- **React/Redux** - the user inteface was designed in React while using Redux to manage state across the front-end of the application.
+- **Unit 2 - React/Redux** - The user interface was designed with the React Framework and leveraging the MaterialUI component library to quickly build the structure of our application using standardized components.
+Redux was also incorporated to allow us to easily manage state across the various components we created as our frontend grew in complexity.
+- **Unit 3 - Node/Express** - The Node.js framework was used to write the backend code, allowing us program queries to the Google Maps API services, and to code the processing of this route data.
+-
-- **Express** - was used to convey cookies, query information, and processed data between the front and back-ends.
+-  was used to convey cookies, query information, and processed data between the front and back-ends.
 - **Node.js** - the backend was coded in Node.js and was responsible for all calculations as well as queries to the Google Maps services such as directions and elevation.
 - **MongoDB** - UserPreferences, access tokens, validation status, and saved routes were stored in a MongoDB server, with the information being associated with the user's email address.
 - **Heroku** - deployment was handled by Heroku, with two separate apps being set up track the front and back-ends, respectively, with automated deployments.